 Her interest in rural affairs – Daisy Warwick started an agricultural college – won her a First in History at the University of Reading for her work on the life of Richard Benyon, a grand and benevolent Victorian landlord.
 This was followed by an MA in Biography under Jane Ridley.

 Victoria is a Trustee of the Museum of English Rural Life and serves on a number of rural charities.
-She will be High Sheriff of Berkshire in 2016.
+She was High Sheriff of Berkshire in 2016.

 She is married to Dudley (previously MP for Kensington) and has four children.